krebernisak/resume/resume-long.md

     - Media Entertainment Platform for providing music, ringtones and ringback tones to mobile carrier users
     - Designed and implemented features for some major mobile carriers in the US (MetroPCS, Verizon, Sprint) and EU
     - Implemented SSO for clients applications using Oracle OpenSSO Fedlet
-    - Technologies: J2EE, JSP, SOAP, WSDL, JBoss portal, Tomcat, Maven, SAML 2.0
+    - Technologies: J2EE, JSP, SOAP, WSDL, JBoss Portal, Tomcat, Maven, SAML 2.0

 Education
 ---------